7 Ways to Check-in on Aging Loved Ones This Holiday Season

 6. Cooking: Do you notice any changes in their cooking?
 Did they forget ingredients?
 Did they over or undercook items?

-7. Finances: Have they missed paying bills?
-Do you see late notices laying around?
-Are they complaining of services being stopped?
+7. Finances: Have they missed any bills?
+Do you see late notices lying around?
+Are they complaining about services being stopped?

 Some of these changes can come from being overtired but don’t discount what you are noticing.